 It's also an excellent dog walking beach.
 You can easily walk from here to East Runton, about a mile, BUT make sure the tide is out, otherwise you’ll get stranded.
 When the tide comes in, it cuts off the corner.
 You can also walk to Sheringham, but again, beware of the tide.

 Taken on a misty day, below is the beach looking west.
 Due to cliff erosion, these 6 meter stacks have been erected to protect the cliff face, but when the tide goes out, you have lovely hard sand to walk on.
-Not too beautiful to look at when the tide is in!
+Not too beautiful to look at when the tide is in so check tide times to really come and enjoy this beach!

 These two beaches are much smaller than the bigger swathes of open space you get at beaches such as Holkham, Wells, Old Hunstanton and Sheringham to the West and Overstrand, Mundsley and Sea Palling to the East.

-Patrolled by Lifeguards, this beach is slightly more child friendly than West Runton, and much closer to the caravan parks and campsites at the top of the cliff, so more accessible if you’re visiting there.
+East Runton beach is also patrolled by Lifeguards.
+I think this beach is slightly more child friendly than West Runton, and much closer to the caravan parks and campsites at the top of the cliff, so more accessible if you’re visiting there.
 Just a short walk from the cliffs and you're onto the beach.

 From East Runton beach, you do get the spectacular view towards Cromer Pier with its Pavillion Theatre and Lifeboat house at the end of the Pier.